lfb0801/ProjectQualityMeasurement/documentation/docs/02-context.md

 ## Context

-This project tries to get an idea of the quality of a given application.

-I take a similar approach to CodeScene, but make some different decisions that hopefully match better with the project I've been tasked to investigate.
+The project does not make any changes to the codebase, but rather collects data from it.

 ![](embed:context-targetProject)

+> **IMPORTANT:** The codebase is never sent to the aiModel component, only the data that is collected from the codebase.